molpopgen/fwdpp/doc/md/datatypes.md

 #include <fwdpp/diploid.hh>

-//Create a typedef for a container of mutations: using mcont_t = std::vector<KTfwd::mutation>;
+//Create a typedef for a container of mutations: using mcont_t = std::vector<fwdpp::mutation>;
 ~~~

 ## Gamete types

-The basic gamete type is KTfwd::gamete_base, which is a template type.
+The basic gamete type is fwdpp::gamete_base, which is a template type.
 A gamete contains two std::vector<std::size_t>
 called _mutations_ and _smutations_.
 The values contained in these vectors correspond to the mutations present in the
 gamete, and are used as indexes into the mutation container described above.
 The containers _mutations_ and
 _smutations_ contain indexes (or "keys") to neutral and non-neutral mutations, respectively.